Analysis of Crowdsourced Sampling Strategies for HodgeRank with Sparse Random Graphs: Analysis of sampling methods

 \section{Analysis of sampling methods}

-Statistical preference aggregation or ranking/rating from pairwise comparison data is a classical problem which can be traced back to the $18^{\text th}$ century with the discussions on voting and social choice.
-This subject area has undergone recent rapid growth in various applications due to the wide spread of the Internet which enables crowdsourcing techniques.
-In these scenarios, typically we are given pairwise comparison data on a graph $G = (V,E)$, $Y^\alpha \colon E\rightarrow \mathbb{R}$ such that $Y_{ij}^\alpha=-Y_{ji}^\alpha$ where $\alpha$ is the rater index, $Y_{ij}^\alpha>0$ if $\alpha$ prefers $i$ to $j$ and $Y_{ij}^{\alpha}\leq 0$ otherwise.
+Statistical preference aggregation or ranking/rating from pairwise comparison data is a classical problem, which can be traced back to the $18^{\text th}$ century with discussions on voting and social choice.
+This subject area has recently undergone rapid growth in various applications due to the availability of the Internet and development of crowdsourcing techniques.
+In these scenarios, typically we are given pairwise comparison data on a graph $G = (V,E)$, $Y^\alpha \colon E\rightarrow \mathbb{R}$ such that $Y_{ij}^\alpha=-Y_{ji}^\alpha$ where $\alpha$ is the index for multiple comparisons, $Y_{ij}^\alpha>0$ if it prefers $i$ to $j$ and $Y_{ij}^{\alpha}\leq 0$ otherwise.
 In the dichotomous choice, $Y_{ij}^\alpha$ can be taken as $\{\pm 1\}$, while multiple choices are also widely used (\emph{e.g.}, $k$-point Likert scale, $k=3,4,5$).

 The general purpose of preference aggregation is to look for a global score $x\colon V\to \R$ such that